tomerfiliba/plumbum/docs/cli.rst

 Command-Line Interface (CLI)
 ============================

-The mirror image of executing programs with ease is writing CLI applications with ease.
+The other side of the coin of *executing programs* with ease is *writing CLI applications* with ease.
 Python scripts normally work with ``optparse`` and the more recent ``argparse``, but they both offer a quite-limited and a very unintuitive/unpythonic way to work with command-line arguments.

 ``plumbum.cli`` offers a different solution: instead of building parser objects and adding switches to them imperatively, you write a class, where methods or attributes correspond